What is my writing routine?

 The other week I wrote a long(-winded?!) post about how I built my writing habit.
 After I published it, I realised I hadn't actually explained what my writing routine is or looks like, in terms of what I write, how much I write, when I write, and where I write.

 My writing routine is a 5+ year work in progress.
 I've been writing fiction for that long, but actually I've been blogging and writing regularly for much longer.
-My routine has changed drastically over the years - most altered by becoming a mother - but it's fair to say that one thing has remained - I still write regularly, and I'm still committed to writing regularly, perhaps more so than ever before.
+My routine has changed drastically over the years - most altered by becoming a mother two years ago - but it's fair to say that one thing has remained - I still write regularly, and I'm still committed to writing regularly, perhaps more so than ever before.

 So, what do I write?
 How much?
 When?
 Where?
 Well, if you were wondering about the answers to these hardly earth-shattering-but-perhaps-mildly-interesting questions... here's where you'll find them.